staggeredsix/vss-dev/README.md

 Gradio is configured as a managed application that can be started from the Applications section of the Workbench UI.

-### Local Setup with Ollama + Whisper
+### Local Setup with Ollama

-1. Install ffmpeg and PyTorch with CUDA 12.8 support, then Whisper from source:
+1. Install ffmpeg and PyTorch with CUDA 12.8 support:
    ```bash
    # ffmpeg is required for audio and frame extraction
    sudo apt-get install ffmpeg  # or use brew on macOS